 Because human activity negatively impacts the ESB and its food plant buckwheat, the area is protected and activities are controlled to meet the restoration goals.
 A major threat to both the ESB and buckwheat are the invasive plant species that dominate the habitat.
 LAWA's Maintenance Services Division has a dedicated two-man crew that worked exclusively at the LAX dunes to perform regular trash and debris removal, weeding, and other vegetation management activities.
-Numerous truckloads of trash (which continually blow onto the dunes from the adjacent Dockweiler State Beach), debris, and weeds are hauled out of the dunes regularly.
+Numerous truckloads of trash (which continually blow onto the dunes from the adjacent Dockweiler State Beach), debris, and weeds are removed from the dunes regularly.

 Detailed estimates of ESB population are performed annually through monitoring.
-The seasonal estimates indicate that ESB population increased about 41% in 2010 compared to the seasonal population estimates for 2009.
-As part of the public awareness efforts, LAWA conducted ESB preserve tours for media and LAWA employees.
+The seasonal estimates indicate that ESB population increased about 8% in 2011 compared to the seasonal population estimates for 2010.